saikrishna-commits/tech-docs/Git/ForkAndBranch.md

+### Forking strategy for open source contribution

-First, verify that you have already setup a remote for the upstream repository, and hopefully an origin too:
+1) First, verify that you have already setup a remote for the upstream repository, and hopefully an origin too:

-Step1 )
-    git remote -v
+    1) git remote -v
-    origin git@bitbucket.org:my-user/some-project.git (fetch)
+        origin git@github.org:my-user/some-project.git (fetch)
-    origin git@bitbucket.org:my-user/some-project.git (push)
+        origin git@github.org:my-user/some-project.git (push)

- If you don't have an upstream you can easily add it with the remote command:
-      git remote add upstream git@bitbucket.org:some-gatekeeper-maintainer/some-project.git
+    2) If you don't have an upstream you can easily add it with the remote command: git remote add upstream git@bitbucket.org:some-gatekeeper-maintainer/some-project.git

 Verify that remote is added correctly

-step2 )
+2)
    git remote -v
     origin git@bitbucket.org:my-user/some-project.git (fetch)
     origin git@bitbucket.org:my-user/some-project.git (push)